haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 My pleas for help on Zulip.
 {: .image-caption }

-From there, I heard from @pirate and @imccoy who helped me do some better debugging.
+From there, I heard from @pirate and @imccoy who helped me do some better debugging™.

 ## Better debugging